kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ### `ClusterProperty` CRD

-The `ClusterProperty` Kind provides a way to store identification related, cluster scoped information for multi-cluster tools while creating flexibility for implementations.
+The `ClusterProperty` Kind provides a way to store cluster scoped information while creating flexibility for implementations.
+The initial use case is to support multi-cluster tooling, but a `ClusterProperty` may be used to store any cluster-scoped data.
 A cluster may have multiple `ClusterProperty`s, each holding a different identification related value.
 Each property contains the following information: